alephium/docs/docs/project/glossary.md

 ### Genesis Block

 A Genesis Block is the name of a blockchain’s first block ever mined.
-As the blocks get layered—one on top of the other, the Genesis Block is the foundation or beginning of it.
+As the blocks get layered one on top of the other, the Genesis Block is the foundation or beginning of it.

 It is also occasionally referred to as Block 0 or Block 1.
 When a block is broadcasted to the blockchain, it references the previous block.
 Because there is no previous block to reference, genesis blocks are generally hardcoded into the software.